Restful Sleep Starts with a Relaxed Jaw

 Why People Grind Their Teeth

-Bruxism is frequently observed during sleep and has the potential to cause enamel wear, place excessive strain on the temporomandibular joint (TMJ), and lead to pain in the head and neck regions.
-While stress is a contributing factor, numerous cases are linked to airway issues.
-When the airway narrows during sleep, the brain may engage the jaw muscles to clench or shift the lower jaw in an effort to restore breathing.
-This reflex, over time, puts stress on the joints and adjacent muscles.
+Bruxism is common during sleep and can damage enamel, overload the TMJ, and trigger head and neck pain.
+While stress can play a role, many cases are connected to the airway.
+When breathing narrows at night, the brain may recruit the jaw muscles to clench or shift the lower jaw in an attempt to restore airflow.
+Over time this reflex strains the joints and surrounding muscles.

 “Sleep bruxism has been classified as a sleep-related movement disorder and is strongly associated with both sleep-disordered breathing and temporomandibular disorders.”